TEG-Blue·Interactive tools on .com →

 These gradients give AI systems vocabulary for patterns that “safe/unsafe” cannot capture — and structured data representations that keyword filters cannot match.

-Research across neuroscience, polyvagal theory, and trauma psychology converges on a critical finding: the nervous system state a person occupies fundamentally shapes their capacity for moral reasoning.
-The nervous system state determines what moral reasoning is available.
+Research across neuroscience, polyvagal theory, and trauma psychology converges on a finding that carries direct implications for AI safety: the nervous system state a person occupies determines what moral reasoning is physiologically available.
+The state is not a preference.
+It is a resource allocation.

 Full moral complexity available.
 Can hold multiple perspectives, tolerate ambiguity, take genuine responsibility, and repair harm.

 Moral reasoning narrows to in-group loyalty.
 World splits into safe/unsafe.
-Not malicious — the nervous system doing what it evolved to do.
+The nervous system doing what it evolved to do under threat.

 Moral reasoning becomes strategic.
 Right and wrong are tools for maintaining position.
 Empathy is selective and deployed instrumentally.

-Moral reasoning effectively goes offline.
+Moral reasoning goes offline.
 Others become objects.
 Harm is rationalized or invisible to the actor.

-This mapping is essential for AI systems because training data is generated by humans in every one of these states.
-A model that can't distinguish which state produced a text will learn strategic manipulation and genuine empathy as equally valid patterns.
+This mapping matters for AI systems because training data is generated by humans in every one of these states.
+A model that cannot distinguish which state produced a text will learn strategic manipulation and genuine empathy as equally valid patterns.

-This also applies to RLHF.
-Human evaluators who provide feedback to train AI models are themselves operating from nervous system states.
-A fearful evaluator rewards reassurance.
-An entitled evaluator rewards compliance.
-A regulated evaluator rewards truth.
-Without a framework for recognizing these dynamics, alignment training inherits the emotional logic of whoever provides the feedback — including their distortions.
+The same dynamic applies to RLHF.
+Human evaluators providing feedback to train AI models are themselves operating from nervous system states.
+An evaluator in Threat & Defence rewards reassurance.
+An evaluator in Strategy & Management rewards compliance.
+An evaluator in Safety & Openness rewards truth.
+Without a framework for recognizing these dynamics, alignment training inherits the regulatory logic of whoever provides the feedback — including the distortions that state produces.

 Predicting What Happens Next

-TEG-Blue's core testable claim: a person's capacity to return to baseline when challenged predicts outcomes more reliably than their current emotional state.
+The core testable claim: a person’s capacity to return to physiological baseline when challenged predicts outcomes more reliably than the current nervous system state.
+This is State Flexibility — the key variable the Nervous System Gradient measures.

-A validation study (n=10,000+) measured what happens when people's current state is disrupted — when they're challenged, confronted, or pushed out of their comfort zone:
+A validation study (n=10,000+) measured what happens when the current state is disrupted — when a person is challenged, confronted, or pushed out of the current position:

 Response to Challenge — Validation Study